-Martha Stewart is the founder of Martha Stewart Living Omnimedia and Emmy® Award-winning television show host.
+Martha Stewart is the founder of Martha Stewart Living Omnimedia and Emmy Award-winning television show host.
 She’s also an entrepreneur and bestselling author.
 Her fame and influence are so strong that she is considered to be America’s most trusted lifestyle expert and teacher.
 Millions of people rely on her for “how-to” information for various aspects of everyday living.
-Her opinion on cooking, though, is what we will focus on in this article.
+Her opinion on cooking, though, is what I will focus on in this article.

 Her cooking talent became obvious when her cooking school won the James Beard Award for Outstanding Series.
 Her success on television was rewarded with 18 Emmy Awards and her shows reach over 100 million consumers on all media platforms each month.
 That is the power of the Martha Stewart brand.

 While this recipe is an easy-to-make healthy snack, it won its place on my site due to its simplicity and deliciousness.
 However, don’t be fooled by this recipe’s simplicity.
 Despite its few ingredients and simple instructions, the flavors and textures that unfold in your mouth as you take a bite of the cookies will win you over!

 Just follow the simple steps below and you’ll have a delicious dessert or breakfast treat in no time at all.

 Martha Stewart's Oatmeal Cookies With Quail Eggs

 - 1 cup brown sugar or erythritol if you want to cut back on calories

 - 1 cup granulated sugar sorbitol has a similar texture and is lighter

 - 1 cup all-purpose flour

 - ½ cup wheat germ